torchbox/torchbox.com/docs/accessibility-testing.md

 ## Automated checks

-Automated checks can be tested with the [Axe browser plugin](https://www.deque.com/axe/devtools/chrome-browser-extension).
+Automated checks can be tested with the Axe browser plugin for [chrome](https://www.deque.com/axe/devtools/chrome-browser-extension) or [firefox](https://www.deque.com/axe/devtools/firefox-browser-extension/).
 There should be zero issues reported, both at desktop and mobile.

 ## HTML validation passes